 Safeguarding and child protection information is confidential and personal.
 Other than the agreed communication lines in school, it is for the DSL(s) to decide what information needs to be shared, with whom, how and when, and whether consent needs to be gained for this process.
+School staff will aim to be as transparent as possible by telling families what information we are sharing and with whom, provided that it is safe to do so.
 If in any doubt, the DSL can seek advice from the LA Safeguarding Hub.
-Further guidance on Information Sharing can be found in the DfE document Data protection: a toolkit for schools (Annex 10.1), the DfE document Information Sharing - Advice for Safeguarding Practitioners and the 'Flowchart of When and How to Share Information' from the same document.
+Further guidance on Information Sharing can be found in the DfE document Data protection: a toolkit for schools (Sharing Personal Data), and the DfE non-statutory advice 'Information Sharing - Advice for Practitioners providing safeguarding services for children, young people, parents and carers'.

-Staff should not assume a colleague, or another professional will take action and share information that might be critical in keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children.
+Staff should not assume a colleague, or another professional will take action and share information that might be critical to keep a child or children safe.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.
+Rapid reviews and child safeguarding practice reviews have highlighted that missed opportunities to record, understand the significance of, and share information in a timely manner can have severe consequences for children.
+Sharing information about any adults with whom that child has contact, which may impact the child's safety or welfare, is also critical.